 Surface Areas and Volumes Class 10th Notes - Free NCERT Class 10 Maths Chapter 13 Notes - Download PDF

 Surface Areas and Volumes is an important chapter which helps us understand the concept of the measurement of three-dimensional shapes.
 The surface area can be distinguished as Lateral surface area (LSA), Curved surface area (CSA) and Total surface area (TSA).
-In this article, we will discuss the formulas for volume and surface areas of different shapes, such as cuboid, cube, cylinder, cone, frustum, etc. The formulas we study in this chapter are important for solving practical problems related to geometry and real-life applications like construction, packaging, engineering, etc.
+In this article, we will discuss the formulas for volume and surface areas of different shapes, such as cuboid, cube, cylinder, cone, frustum, etc. The formulas we study in this chapter are important for solving practical problems related to geometry and real-life applications like construction, packaging, engineering, etc. The main purpose of these NCERT Notes of Surface Areas and Volumes class 10 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 This Story also Contains

-11. Class 10 Chapter Wise Notes
+4. Class 10 Chapter Wise Notes

-NCERT Notes Class 10 Maths Chapter 12 Surface Areas and Volumes
+NCERT Class 10 Maths Chapter 12 Notes: Surface Areas and Volumes

 Surface area: Surface area can be defined as the measurement of the total area that has been occupied by the object.